lohko-consulting/junction-2022/README.md

 # POPD - Proof Of Personal Data

 A Binance Smart Chain solution for securely verifying personal data with 3rd party vendors by sharing as little about the user as possible.
+The point of POPD is to offer verified Binance accounts a way to prove things about their personal data without actually revealing the data itself.
+By leveraging zk-SNARK technology, through our portal, accounts can generate zk proofs of their personal data and then store the proofs on-chain as Souldbound Token metadata.
+These proofs can then be used by any BNB Smart Chain project to ensure, for example, youth safety by age verification.
+All of this is possible without exposing user’s personal data such as age or an address.

 ## Running the front-end locally: